FHIR/sql-on-fhir-v2/README.md

 ## Motivation

-More and more health care data available in FHIR, people want to use this data for reports, analytics, quality metrics, machine learning and applications.
+More and more health care data available in FHIR®, people want to use this data for reports, analytics, quality metrics, machine learning and applications.